 Gatlinburg and Pigeon Forge are two of the most popular vacation destinations in the United States.
 Although they are located right next to each other, each city provides a totally unique experience for visitors to East Tennessee.
-To help you decide which Smoky Mountain city is right for you, Top Cabin Rentals has put together a guide about what you can expect when you stay at our Gatlinburg and Pigeon Forge cabins.
+Many people pit Pigeon Forge vs Gatlinburg, but both cities are great options to visit!
+We know you just want to pick the best spot for you.
+To help you decide which Smoky Mountain city is right for you, we’ve put together a guide about what you can expect when you stay at our Gatlinburg and Pigeon Forge cabins.

 Downtown Gatlinburg: Walkable and Charming